-What we could see today at the site are the Asklipieio , the temple of Asklipios, the Greek god of medicine.
+What we can see today at the site is the Asklipieio , the temple of Asklipios, the Greek god of medicine.
 We also see the thermal springs building and parts of two defensive castles (acropolis).
-Asklipios temple and the nearby springs were one of the most important healing centres of the ancient Greek world.
-According to the ancient Greek writer Pausanias, the temple of Asklipios was famous.
-The statues of Asklipios and Hygeia in the temple were works of the famous sculptor Skopas from Paros island.
+The Asklipios temple and the adjoining springs were one of the most significant medical centres in the ancient Greek world, and the temple of Asklipios was famed, according to the ancient Greek historian Pausanias.
+The sculptures of Asklipios and Hygeia at the temple were created by Paros Island’s renowned artist Skopas.

 Pausanias also mentions that, during his campaign in Peloponnesios, Alexander the Great visited the temple.
-He especially dedicated his armor and spear to the Gods for good health.
+He especially dedicated his armour and spear to the Gods for good health.
 Gortyna was also one of the preparation sites for the Spartans athletes who took part in the Olympic Games.
-Finally, one last detail is that scientists have concluded that Gortyna’s thermal baths had an elaborated heating system.
-According to scientist, that was used only here.
-That is why this system is called “arkadiko”.
+Finally, experts have discovered that Gortyna’s thermal baths featured an advanced heating system that was employed solely here, according to scientists.
+That is why this system is known as “arkadiko.”

 The importance of Gortyna in the past

-The power and fame of the city was so big according to the Greek philosopher and writer Plato.
+The power and fame of the city were so immense, according to the Greek philosopher and writer Plato.
 The city of Gortyna in Crete was a colony of the Arcadian Gortyna.
-Also during the 4th century BC, Gortyna was the only city, that due to its importance as a religious and healing centre, existed until the 12th century AD.
-At that time the Goths destroyed it, who were roaming the area.
-After its destruction, the nature took the city and its ruins were lost under tons of mud and heavy vegetation.
+Also, during the 4th century BC, Gortyna was the only city that, due to its importance as a religious and healing centre, existed until the 12th century AD.
+At that time, the Goths who were roaming the area destroyed it.
+After its destruction, nature took over the city, and its ruins were lost under tons of mud and heavy vegetation.

 What to see around the city

-Discover this magical place.
-Apart from the ruins of an ancient city, the surrounding area is also spectacular.
-The river, the stone bridge, the small Byzantine church all create images that will follow for life.
+All that is left for you to do is explore this amazing location.
+Aside from the ruins of an old city, the surrounding environment is breathtaking.
+The river, the stone bridge, and the modest Byzantine church all leave lasting impressions.

-Finally, a short video from our visit to the ancient city of Gortyna:
+Finally, here is a short video from our visit to the ancient city of Gortyna: